-Thanksgiving cookies, cakes, and pies are hard to resist—even the vegan versions, which can be as sugary as their non-vegan counterparts.
-What about those who can’t — or won’t — indulge in sugar-filled treats?
-If that applies to you or any of your guests, you can still indulge in these seasonal, flavorful, and beautiful treats.
-Gingered Winter Fruit Medley (at top) is simple and pretty combination of winter fruits — pears, apples, oranges, and pineapple, spiced with crystallized ginger — is a refreshing finish to any vegan Thanksgiving feast.
+Holiday cookies, cakes, and pies are hard to resist—even the vegan versions, which can be just as sugary as their non-vegan counterparts.
+What about those who can’t (or prefer not to) indulge in sugar-filled treats?
+If that applies to you or any of your family and friends, you can still indulge in delicious seasonal, flavorful, and beautiful treats.
+Here are my favorite low-sugar (or no-sugar!) vegan desserts!

 You won’t believe how easy it is to make Unbaked Fudgy Brownies, rich with nuts and sweetened with dates.
-They’re flourless, gluten-free, and altogether rich and yummy.
+They’re flourless, gluten-free, and altogether rich and yummy!

 If you’re in need of a fuss-free, healthy dessert that will impress guests, look no further than Laura’s Date-Nut Truffles.
-Laura Theodore created this simple yet decadent-tasting treat for just such an occasion.
-Double the recipe for a bigger crowd!
+Laura Theodore created this simple yet decadent-tasting treat for just such an occasion!
+Double the recipe for a bigger crowd.